freestream-us-to/freestream-us-to.github.io/README.md

 ```

-For more information, check us out on [Discord](https://discord.gg/dkpKAdvarP).
+For more information, check out the website!